freqtrade/freqtrade/docs/freqai-running.md

 where `unique-id` is the `identifier` set in the `freqai` configuration file.
 This command must be run in a separate shell if you wish to view the output in your browser at 127.0.0.1:6060 (6060 is the default port used by Tensorboard).

 ![tensorboard](assets/tensorboard.jpg)

+!!! note "Deactivate for improved performance"
+    Tensorboard logging can slow down training and should be deactivated for production use.